 How Are Fish and Seafood Served in Italy?

 Fish is served in a variety of ways but one of the most common is grilled.
-If it's a small fish, it will be cooked and served whole.
+If it's a small fish, it will be cooked and served whole, though a larger fish might be offered for two or more people in your party to share.
 Some restaurants still bring the raw fish to your table before preparation so you can choose what you want and see that it's fresh.

 People from the United States are sometimes surprised that the fish they ordered is served to them whole, head and all.
 Don't worry, often the wait staff will present the whole fish to you and then ask if you want them to debone it.
 If they don't you can usually ask them to do it for you.

-Shrimp, or scampi, are often served in the shell, usually with the head still on, and you'll have to take the shells off yourself.
+Shrimp, or gamberi, are most often served in the shell, usually with the head still on, and you'll have to take the shells off yourself.
 Although it may look strange to you, shrimp cooked this way are usually more flavorful.
-You might also notice on the Italian menu that there are more types of shrimp in Italy than in the United States.
+You might also notice on the Italian menu that there are more types of shrimp in Italy than in the United States, including scampi, which are a large, spiny prawn with claws.
+Clams and mussels, vongole and cozze, are also served in their shells and may be served as an appetizer or in a pasta dish.
+Clams are often served in a simple white wine sauce, while mussels are often prepared in a slightly spicy tomato sauce.
+Shrimp are peeled by hand, while clams and mussels can usually be detached from their shells with a fork.

 Most of Italy's regions border the coast and each region has its own specialty seafood stew or seafood pasta but a common pasta dish for seafood lovers is spaghetti allo scoglio, or reef spaghetti, made with a variety of shellfish.

-Another item you may not be used to seeing is octopus, polpo, which is served in many places along the coast, usually grilled or as a warm appetizer, often with potatoes.
+Another item you may not be used to seeing is octopus, polpo, which is served in many places along the coast, usually as tentacles grilled or as a warm appetizer, often with potatoes.

 Dining on Fish in Italy